intel/intel-devcloud-samples/container_samples/README.md

-### Intel devcloud sample containerization  with qrpo, application writer libraies
+### Intel devcloud sample containerization

 This example introduces the containerized object detection using a pre-trained mobilenet deep learning model  to detect vehicles with qrpo,applicationwriter library calls.
 This example demonstrates key concepts of OpenVINO Latest version: 2021.3 and OpenVINO LTS version: 2020.3.2 to do inferencing on Intel® Core™ CPUs.

+### HW and SW prerequistes for development and running : Ubuntu18 machine with latest version of  docker installed

 ### Steps to build and run the containerized Object detection sample with  OpenVino docker file.
 ### Checkout the repo: https://gitlab.devtools.intel.com/iot-devcloud/reference-samples

 1. Build the Ubuntu18 Openvino-lts plus the object detection sample docker image  using the dockerfile in dockerfile/Ubuntu18 folder
+Each sample has its own dockerfile and  a config file which allows users to configure and build the dockerfile with custome requirements of device (CPU,GPU,VPU etc), Precision(FP32, FP16) and Openvino Package Version(2021.3.394 etc)

 ### GoTo the level container_samples/openvino-lts in the repo
 Execute the command :